Roboron3042/Cyberpunk-Neon/README.md

 # Cyberpunk-Neon
-Cyberpunk Neon Themes and icons for KDE Plasma, GTK, Telegram, Tilix, Zim and more.
+Cyberpunk Neon Themes and icons for KDE Plasma, GTK, Telegram, Tilix, Vim, Zim and more.

 ![Cyberpunk Neon theme in action](https://i.redd.it/lw08k55mkv921.png)